NextronSystems/asgard-manual/usage/masterasgard.rst

 .. note::
    You don't have to provide a port in the hostname field.
-Don't use a URL like ``https://`` but just the FQDN.
+Don't use a URL like ``https://``, just the FQDN.
 Remember that MASTER ASGARD must be able to reach ASGARD v2 systems on port 5443/tcp and ASGARD v1 systems on port 9443/tcp.
-Also make sure that the MASTER ASGARD system is able to resolve the hostname of the ASGARD system.
+Also make sure that the MASTER ASGARD system is able to resolve the FQDN of the ASGARD system.

 Scan Control
 ------------